Skip to main content

 The experience typically involves phases that begin with the dissolution of normal boundaries, followed by a sense of unity or connectedness with something larger than oneself.
 For many who experience it, ego death can lead to increased empathy, reduced fear of mortality, greater sense of meaning, and enhanced creativity.
 However, it can also cause psychological distress if the experience isn’t properly integrated into one’s understanding of self,5 or in cases where the subject is not in an appropriate set, setting, context, or state of mind.

 The concept of “set and setting” was popularized by Timothy Leary and remains a cornerstone principle in responsible approaches to profound psychological experiences.
 “Set” refers to one’s mindset—including intentions, expectations, personal history, and current psychological state.
 “Setting” encompasses the physical and social environment where the experience takes place, including factors like safety, comfort, trusted companions, and freedom from external stressors.
-Research has consistently demonstrated that these contextual factors dramatically influence whether such experiences prove beneficial or harmful.6 The right set and setting creates the psychological container that allows for safe exploration of consciousness beyond our usual boundaries of self.
+Research has consistently demonstrated that these contextual factors dramatically influence whether such experiences prove beneficial or harmful.6 Good set and setting lower the odds of panic, confusion, and lasting psychological fallout, and make it more likely the experience is useful rather than destabilizing.

 While the concept of ego death might seem extreme, milder forms of this state occur naturally in what psychologists call “flow states”—moments of complete absorption in an activity where self-consciousness temporarily fades from awareness.
 These experiences hint at our capacity to temporarily transcend our narrow self-focus.